What is uterine artery embolization?

 Why might I need a uterine artery embolization?

-From 2 in 10 to 5 in 10 women of childbearing age have fibroids.
-Not all of the tumors are diagnosed because they are too small.
+About a third to a half of women of childbearing age have fibroids.
+Not all the tumors are diagnosed because they are too small.
 The fibroids can range from the size of a pea to as large as a softball or small grapefruit.
+Uterine fibroid embolization may not be recommended if your fibroids are very large.

-You may also need this procedure if your healthcare provider thinks you have:
+Your healthcare provider may recommend this procedure if you have:

-- Low blood count (anemia) from the uterine bleeding
+- Low blood count (anemia) from uterine bleeding due to fibroids

 - An enlarged uterus